tobiasjc/barewiki-dumper/README.md

 > java -jar barewiki-dumper-1.0.jar your-file-path-here.properties

 The way this dump processor was designed is to be very expansible.
-If you with to change anything, or add more functionality, I recommend you forking this repository from a desirable point and making it your own.
+If you wish to change anything, or to add more functionality, I would recommend you forking this repository from a desirable point and making it your own.